Edge Video Analytics: A Survey on Applications, Systems and Enabling Techniques: Overview of Video Analytics

 \section{Overview of Video Analytics}

 In this section, we begin by clarifying the definition of VA, since the terminology has different meanings in different contexts.
-We then introduce the basic components of a video analytics pipeline (VAP), followed by a taxonomy for VA.
+We then introduce the basic components of a VAP, followed by a taxonomy for VA applications.